40th Wedding Anniversary Party Ideas: celebrate the ruby anniversary with red and pink cherry bloosom decor, and a tea party reception.

-Cherry blossoms are the perfect theme for a spring party.
-Yesterday some friends celebrated their 40th wedding anniversary, and I helped out with the decor and food for a wonderful party to celebrate.
 A 40th wedding anniversary is traditionally the ruby anniversary, so we tried to incorporate some red into the party and went with red and pink colour palette, one of my very favourite colour combinations.
+You’ll also notice lots of little red gem accents here and there.
+Since it was spring we went with a cherry blossom themed to the decor.

-Another detail, to tie in the ruby anniversary was that we hung some family pictures on the cherry blossoms and decorated them with red gem stickers.
+Another fun detail, to tie in the ruby anniversary was that we hung some black and white family pictures on the cherry blossoms with red ribbon and decorated them with red gem stickers.

 We covered the room’s bulletin boards with some simple white table cloths to create a neutral background.
-At the front of the room I hung a beautiful banner to mark the occasion, created with red and pink scrapbook papers.
+At the front of the room I hung a beautiful banner to mark the occasion, created with red and pink scrapbook papers, and letters.

 Above the banner we hung a gorgeous bouquet of paper lanterns.
 This was my favourite detail of the entire day – I love how the Japanese cherry blossom lanterns tied into our theme.